 5. BYOB (Bring Your Own Bags)

-I always bring along my reusable mesh produce bags as well as some recyclable grocery bags.
+I always bring along my reusable produce bags as well as some recyclable grocery bags.
 Having these along saves me from accumulating more plastic bags at home and saves the vendors money (those bags aren’t free!).

 6. Bring a Cart